-- (i) Salaries and short-term benefits are included in salaries, wages, benefits and subcontractor expenses, management fees, construction in progress expenditures, and mining interest expenditures. - (ii) Share-based payments are the fair value of options granted to directors and other key management personnel.
+- (i) Salaries and short-term benefits are included in salaries and wages, management fees, construction in progress expenditures, and mining interests expenditures. - (ii) Share-based payments are the fair value of options granted to directors and other key management personnel.

-11. Conflicts of Interest
+13. Conflicts of Interest